5 years ago

 I’m sitting at a cafe in Piazza Del Popolo with my friend and boyfriend.
 The obelisk across the street was brought over from Egypt in 10 BC.
 Unreal.
 The light is perfect, streets are busy, and aperol spritzes are flowing.
-I sign on to wifi to check in with Alaina who wants to run dates by me for an upcoming trip to Amsterdam.
+I sign on to wifi to check in with the team and to figure out an upcoming trip to Amsterdam.
 This is something that’s been pending for a while now, so to have it confirmed in this moment was sort of perfect.

 The cheapest flights go in and out of Paris which gives us 2.5 days in one of our favorite cities–a place I’ve only been to once until today.
-Alaina and I have so much fun traveling together but haven’t been on a big trip since we went to Europe in 2013.
-This will be our best work trip yet and just 6 weeks later we’ll travel to Sonoma for Alaina’s wedding!
+This will be our best work trip yet and just 6 weeks later we’ll travel to Sonoma.